 MyEclipse is one of the productivity tools to make the development process more efficient.
-Behind MyEclipse is a Texas-based company called Genuitec who built it on top of open-source Eclipse.
+Behind MyEclipse is a Texas-based company called Genuitec, which built it on top of open-source Eclipse.

-Let’s now have a quick view on the features it provides.
+Let’s now have a quick view of the features it provides.

-- Get a live preview of your code with integrated CodeLive tool.
-You can also jump to the source from any element on the web page.
+- Get a live preview of your code with an integrated CodeLive tool

-- Share and discuss coding updates using integrated Slack.
+- Share and discuss coding updates using an integrated Slack

 So you’ve now seen that MyEclipse is full of features that can improve the productivity of any Java developer.
 This tool is worth trying if you want to do serious web development in Java.

-JCreator is also one of the best Java IDE that provides interactive development experience to Java developers.
-It lends you more firepower to than any other code editor for Java.
+JCreator is also one of the best Java IDEs that provides interactive development experience to Java developers.
+It lends you more firepower than any other code editor for Java.

-Xinox Software is the IT company propelling the JCreator development.
-The IDE has two variants, first is Lite version with limited features and Pro edition with the full set of features.
+Xinox Software is the IT company propelling JCreator development.
+The IDE has two variants, the Lite version with limited features and the Pro edition with the full set of features.

-- Choose project template of your choice for a quick start.
+- Choose the project template of your choice for a quick start

-- Support of build and version control tools like Ant and CVS.
+- Support for build and version control tools like Ant and CVS

-- Built-in tools to call external functions and utilities e.g. XML validator, Java code formatter, RMI compiler.
+- Built-in tools to call external functions and utilities, e.g., XML validation, Java code formatting, RMI compiler, etc.

-GreenFoot is a specialized graphical code editor which mainly focuses on training Java to newbies via interactive teaching.
+GreenFoot is a specialized graphical code editor mainly focusing on Java training for newbies via interactive teaching.
 It formulates an environment to generate simulations for GUI programs and games written in Java.

-GreenFoot has a target audience where all students, teachers, and trainers fall in.
-However, it inculcates all required features for a broad range of Java developers.
+GreenFoot has all students, teachers, and trainers as the target audience.
+However, it comprises all the required features for a broad range of Java developers.

 - The IDE teaches object-oriented concepts via object modeling.
-It works on the idea of creating actors which live in worlds to build simulations, GUI programs, and games.
+It works on the idea of creating actors that live in worlds to build simulations, GUI programs, and games.